texxasrulez/roundcube_skins/README.md

-I made this as a working, out of the box, calendar for the latest version of Nextcloud.
+I made this as a working, out of the box, calendar for use with Nextcloud 11.

 I will update this when needed by deprecated purposes or when Nextcloud changes their sabre version.